credi2/plugins-magento-1/readme.md

  - Mage_Checkout_Block_Onepage_Success
  - Mage_Catalog_Block_Product_Price

-### 4.2 Adding the Cashpresso price information on catalog and product pages
+### 4.2 Adding the cashpresso price information on catalog and product pages
 By default, the price can only be shown for the product type of "simple products".
 But you can use an observer if you want to add the same functionality for configurable products or for other product types.

     cashpresso_type_handler